 Using this approach, we identified 445 gene pairs that were significantly differentially co-expressed as a function of diet at a 20% empirical FDR.
 Next, we performed two follow up analyses to understand their biological import.
 First, we tested for the existence of ‘hub genes’, defined as genes that displayed differential co-expression to their tested partner genes more so than expected by chance.
 To define the null distribution for identifying hub genes, we randomly sampled 445 gene pairs from the set of all 9730 tested gene pairs 1000 times and calculated the number of partners a focal gene had in each sample; we considered a gene to be a significant ‘hub gene’ if it fell outside the 95th percentile of this distribution, which was equivalent to a focal gene that displayed significant differential co-expression with 13 or more of its tested partner genes.
 Second, we asked whether the set of ‘hub genes’ we identified were enriched for transcription factors, relative to the background set of all 140 genes tested for differential co-expression.
 We performed this analysis because many of the proposed mechanisms to generate large scale changes in gene co-expression patterns involve changes in transcription factor function or activity (de la Fuente, 2010; Gaiteri et al., 2014).
 To implement the enrichment analysis, we used the TRRUST database of known mammalian transcription factors for annotation (Han et al., 2018) paired with hypergeometric tests.

+Weighted Gene Co-Expression Network Analysis

+We employed the commonly used approach of weighted gene co-expression network analysis (WGCNA) to identify and characterize modules of co-expressed genes.
+We used the WGCNA R package (Langfelder & Horvath, 2008) with a minimum module size of 30 genes and minimum module dissimilarity threshold of 0.25 to identify co-expression modules, which were then used for downstream analyses.

 Mediation analysis

 To explore relationships between DAB score and differential gene expression, we conducted mediation analyses using a bootstrapping approach involving 10,000 bootstrap iterations of two models: (Model 1) the expression of each gene as a function of diet, and (Model 2) the expression of each gene as a function of diet and DAB score(Preacher & Hayes, 2004).
 For each bootstrap iteration, we then calculated the mediation effect (i.e., the indirect effect) of DAB score as the difference between the effect size of diet in Model 1 (βdiet) and Model 2 (β’diet).
 We considered there to be a mediation effect when the 90% confidence interval for the indirect effect (βdiet-β’diet) did not include zero.